ncoghlan/misc/notes/python3/questions_and_answers.rst

 .. note:: The info below on Jython and IronPython is currently quite dated.
-   This section should also be updated to mention the new Python 3 only bytecode-focused implementations targeting the JVM (PyBeeware's VOC), and JavaScript runtimes (PyBeeware's Batavia)
+   This section should also be updated to mention the new Python 3 only bytecode-focused implementations targeting the JVM (BeeWare's VOC), and JavaScript runtimes (BeeWare's Batavia)

 Jython's development efforts are currently still focused on getting their currently-in-beta Python 2.7 support to a full release, and there is also